jessicarush/react-notes/react_with_exisitng_html.md

 Order matters here.

-1. js/runtime-main.[hash].js
+1. js/[number].[hash].chunk.js
-2. js/[number].[hash].chunk.js
+2. js/main.[hash].js
-3. js/main.[hash].chunk.js

 With that you should be able to serve the html and see your app embedded.
-Note there will be a couple console warnings, one about the service worker that I haven't bothered to look into yet and another related to security.

 For an explanation of these files see: <https://create-react-app.dev/docs/production-build/>

 ## Build your own Webpack configuration